NormandaleWells/CSn/CS1/Algorithm_correctness.md

 and then revisit our basic array-based algorithms to incorporate informal proofs of correctness.
-Finally, we'll use these concepts to develop a pair of addition algorithms, which are variations on binary search called `lower_bound()` and `upper_bound()`.
+Finally, we'll use these concepts to develop a pair of additional algorithms, which are variations on binary search called `lower_bound()` and `upper_bound()`.

 Later, we'll extend these concepts to cover instance functions